drhsqlite/pikchr/doc/build.md

   *  Primary source file: "`pikchr.y`"
   *  Process "`pikchr.y`" using Lemon (sources provided in tree) to create "`pikchr.c`"
-  *  Compile "`pikchr.c`" into a object file, or add the "`-DPIKCHR_SHELL`" command-line option to generate a stand-alone executable.
+  *  Compile "`pikchr.c`" into an object file, or add the "`-DPIKCHR_SHELL`" command-line option to generate a stand-alone executable.